NYS Community Medicaid Eligibility Will Soon be a Greater Challenge

 Personal care services (whether MLTC or CDPAP) will be required to be prescribed by an independent physician selected or approved by the Department of Health.
 This rule will likely cause delays because the independent physician will not be familiar with the applicant, and may have little or no experience or medical knowledge regarding the applicant’s specific health issues or diagnosis.

-The new rules are also likely to delay action on submitted applications.
-The rules will create a lot more work for Medicaid caseworkers.
+The new rules are also likely to result in long delays on submitted applications.
+The rules will create far more work for Medicaid caseworkers.
+Some ambiguity in the new regulations will lead to confusion and different ways of applying them.
+It will take time to create and institute standard practices.
 Will the various Medicaid offices increase their staffs to be able to give prompt attention to these more complicated applications?
-That’s doubtful, in our opinion, particularly when everyone is dealing with the consequences of the coronavirus pandemic.
+That’s doubtful, in our opinion.

 Without being alarmist, now is the time to take action.
 Seniors need to learn how these changes could affect them, and decide on the best course of action.
 Creating a plan that incorporates long-term care planning with an estate plan would be wise.
 If someone already has an estate plan, now would be a good time to review and update it.